NASTaR: NovaSAR Automated Ship Target Recognition Dataset: Abstract

 \section{Abstract}

-Synthetic Aperture Radar (SAR) offers a unique capability for all-weather, space-based maritime activity monitoring by capturing and imaging strong reflections from ships at sea.
-A well-defined challenge in this domain is ship type classification.
-Due to the high diversity and complexity of ship types, accurate recognition is difficult and typically requires specialized deep learning models.
-These models, however, depend on large, high-quality ground-truth datasets to achieve robust performance and generalization.
-Furthermore, the growing variety of SAR satellites operating at different frequencies and spatial resolutions has amplified the need for more annotated datasets to enhance model accuracy.
-To address this, we present the \underline{N}ovaSAR \underline{A}utomated \underline{S}hip \underline{Ta}rget \underline{R}ecognition (\datasetname{}) dataset.
+We introduce the \underline{N}ovaSAR \underline{A}utomated \underline{S}hip \underline{Ta}rget \underline{R}ecognition (\datasetname{}) dataset.
 This dataset comprises of 3415 ship patches extracted from NovaSAR S-band imagery, with labels matched to AIS data.
 It includes distinctive features such as 23 unique classes, inshore/offshore separation, and an auxiliary wake dataset for patches where ship wakes are visible.
 We validated the dataset’s applicability across prominent ship-type classification scenarios using benchmark deep learning models.
 Results demonstrate over 60\% accuracy for classifying four major ship types, over 70\% for a three-class scenario, more than 75\% for distinguishing cargo from tanker ships, and over 87\% for identifying fishing vessels.
-The \datasetname{} dataset is available at https://10.5523/bris, while relevant codes for benchmarking and analysis are available at https://github.com/benyaminhosseiny/nastar.
+The \datasetname{} dataset is available at https://doi.org/10.5523/bris.2tfa6x37oerz2lyiw6hp47058, while relevant codes for benchmarking and analysis are available at https://github.com/benyaminhosseiny/nastar.